Maprunner/routegadget/README.md

+# routegadget.co.uk

+This is the website source for [routegadget.co.uk](https://www.routegadget.co.uk)

+This version is based on [Docusaurus](https://docusaurus.io).

+# Development

+`npm run start` to run locally

-# Routegadget website
+# Deployment

-First release to allow move to new server.
+`npm run build` and then sync to the website.